Nonperturbative gluon exchange in $pp$ elastic scattering at TeV energies: The model

 but rather composed of gluons whose propagator is

 where ${\bf k}^{2}$ is a typical transverse momentum, $\hat{s}$ is the square of the total center-of-mass of the particles which exchange the Reggeized gluon, and $\alpha_{G}(q^{2})=1+\epsilon_{G}(q^{2})$ is the Regge trajectory of the gluon.
-Hence in the case of color-octet exchange, in the limit $s \gg |t|$, the BFKL equation exhibits a pole solution, corresponding to a single Reggeized gluon propagating in the $t$-channel.
-Similarly, in the case of color-singlet exchange, a gluon ladder configuration corresponds to a bound state of gluons, namely the BFKL Pomeron.
-It is clear that the basic physical idea here is not limited to single gluons.
-By this we mean that, by considering the Pomeron Reggeization, one verifies that in the case of the LN Pomeron the scattering amplitude (\ref{amplit001}) may be rewritten as
+Thus in the case of color-octet exchange, in the limit $s \gg |t|$, the BFKL equation exhibits a pole solution, corresponding to a single Reggeized gluon propagating in the $t$-channel.
+Similarly, in the case of a color-singlet exchange, a gluon ladder configuration corresponds to a bound state of gluons, namely the BFKL Pomeron.

+More generally, if the amplitude ${\cal A}(s,t)$ for a process involving the exchange in the $t$-channel of the quantum numbers of a particle of mass $M$ and spin $j$ behaves asymptotically as ${\cal A}(s,t) \propto s^{\alpha (t)}$, it is said that we are treating with a `Reggeized' particle, where $\alpha (t)$ is the trajectory of the particle; in particular, the particle lies on the trajectory, i.e. $\alpha (M^2) = j$.
+Following this line of thought, one might then be led to consider changes of the form $s \to s^{\alpha (t)}$ as a phenomenological procedure for the Reggeization of scattering amplitudes.
+In our case, a simple change $s \to s^{\alpha_{\Bbb P} (t)}$ in the amplitude (\ref{amplit001}) would, on this analogy, lead us to expect a Reggeized version of the LN amplitude.
+Thus, by considering the LN-Pomeron Reggeization, one verifies that the scattering amplitude (\ref{amplit001}) may be rewritten as

 with \begin{widetext}